benderham/the-wordpress-theme/README.md

 	$ gulp

 ## Important Notes
 ***
-Only the contents of `wordpress-project/ root` (except `node_modules/`) and `app/wordpress-theme-source/` are kept under version control.
-This is so that WordPress and compiled files are not commited to the repository.

-If you wish to preview and test the production version of the site you should run the Build Grunt Process.
+If you wish to preview and test the production version of the site you should run the Build Gulp Process.

 	$ gulp build:production